peterhinch/micropython-mqtt/README.md

 ## 1. The "resilient" driver

-This is an alternative to the official driver and is targeted on the ESP8266.
+This is an alternative to the official driver.
+It has been tested on the following platforms.

-It will run on ESP32 but there are known problems consequent on the "experimental" status of the firmware.
-In particular the ESP32 does not recover from WiFi outages.
-See [this issue](https://github.com/micropython/micropython-esp32/issues/167).
+ 1. ESP8266
+ 2. ESP32
+ 3. Pyboard D

 The principal features of this driver are:
  1. Non-blocking operation for applications using uasyncio.